 Those who've been gardening for a while know that you should rotate your crops, and keep track of your successes and failures to make improvements in the future.
 I also plant in garden “families”, roughly along the lines of those described in the book “Great Garden Companions“, so I like to make sure we don't end up with the garden version of the Hatfields and McCoys.
 Here are some of my favorite techniques for simple record keeping for the garden.

 Use Seed Starting Charts

-In Excel, I created a simple spreadsheet that I use mostly for indoor seed starts, but sometimes for outside seeds, too.
+In Excel (or Google Sheets), I created a simple spreadsheet that I use mostly for indoor seed starts, but sometimes for outside seeds, too.
 In it I record the following:

 - Date planted

 - Number of seeds planted

 - Transplant to garden date

 If you'd like a copy of my seed starting chart, Click here for a Printable PDF Seed Starting Chart.

 To know when to start transplants inside: Check with your local Cooperative Extension Office to determine average last frost free date in your area, or judge by your own experience.
 Look on your seed packets, and those that should be started inside will say something like, “Should be started inside 8 weeks before last frost”.
 Sort into groups by when they need to be planted.
 If your packets aren't labeled or you aren't sure, you can check out the post “When should I start my seeds?“, which has printable seed starting calendars and outdoor sowing schedules.